-The 46.7-metre Dunya motor yacht King Benji has received a price drop of $5,500,000 under a new joint central agency with Merle Wood of Merle Wood & Associates and Kurt Bosshardt and Juno Prudhomm of Denison Yachting.
+The 46.7-metre Dunya motor yacht King Benji has received a further $2,501,000 price drop to her sales listing with Merle Wood of Merle Wood & Associates and Kurt Bosshardt and Juno Prudhomm of Denison Yachting, ahead of her attendance at the Monaco Yacht Show next week.

 King Benji was delivered by Turkish builder Dunya Yachts in January 2024, constructed in steel and aluminium to a design by Gregory C. Marshall.
 Her interiors – from British studio Design Unlimited – won her the Best Interior Design award for motor yachts under 500GT at the 2025 BOAT International Design & Innovation Awards.